-Nowadays I mostly focus on containers and spend most of my time working on LXC, LXCFS or LXD upstream.
+Nowadays I mostly focus on containers and spend most of my time working on LXC, LXCFS or Distrobuilder upstream.

 I used to sit on various governance bodies of the Ubuntu project as a member of the Ubuntu Technical Board, Ubuntu Developer Membership Board and the Edubuntu Council.
-Nowadays, I’m still a member of the Ubuntu Archive team, Ubuntu SRU team and Ubuntu Release team but with an unfortunately decreasing amount of involvement in those.
+Nowadays, I’m only an Ubuntu Core Developer, having stepped down from all leadership councils in July 2023.

 If you want to know more about me and how I’m involved in Ubuntu, my Launchpad page is probably a good starting point.